ethereum/EIPs/EIPS/eip-vnft.md

 - MUST check if `_to` is a smart contract (code size > 0).
 If so, `safeTransferFrom` MUST call `onVNFTReceived` on `_to` and MUST revert if the return value does not match `bytes4(keccak256("onVNFTReceived(address,address,uint256,uint256,bytes)"))`

-##### A solidity example of the keccak256 generated constants for the various magic values (these MAY be used by implementation):

 ### Metadata